The Traders Oracle: I see trouble ahead!

 Quick Summary of The TradersOracle

-Rating: 1 out of 5.
-The Oracles see's its future rating, and that rating is zero!
+Rating: 1 The Oracles see's its future rating, and that rating is zero!

 I got thinking today about death.